workfloworchestrator/pynso-restconf/docs/index.rst

 Authors
 -------

 This Python module was developed by the Research and Development team at `Dimension Data`_.
+It was converted to Restconf by `SURF`.
 This module is provided under the `Apache 2.0 license`_ and the source code is available at `github.com`_.

 Installation (stable version)